kubesphere/website/content/zh/docs/api-reference/glossary.md

 ---
 title: "Glossary"
-keywords: 'kubernetes, kubesphere, devops, docker, helm, jenkins, istio, prometheus'
+keywords: 'Kubernetes, KubeSphere, devops, docker, helm, jenkins, istio, prometheus, glossary'
-description: 'KubeSphere Glossary documentation'
+description: 'KubeSphere glossary'
+linkTitle: "Glossary"
 weight: 17200
 ---

-This glossary includes technical terms that are specific to KubeSphere, as well as more general terms that provide useful context.
+This glossary includes general terms and technical terms that are specific to KubeSphere.

 ## General

 - **Workspace** <br>
-    A logical unit to organize a tenant's workload projects / Kubernetes namespaces, DevOps projects, manage resource access and share information within the team.
+    A logical unit to organize a tenant's workload projects (i.e. Kubernetes namespaces) and DevOps projects.
+It also features access control of different resources and allows team members to share information.
-- **System Workspace** <br>
-    The special place to organize system projects from KubeSphere, Kubernetes and optional components such as OpenPitrix, Istio, monitorng etc.
+- **System workspace** <br>A special place to organize system projects of KubeSphere, Kubernetes and optional components such as App Store (based on OpenPitrix), service mesh (based on Istio) and monitoring.
-- **Workspace member** <br>
-    The users that are invited into the workspace who have certain priviledge to work in the workspace.
+- **Workspace member** <br>The users that are invited to a workspace who have certain permissions to work in the workspace.
 - **Project** <br>
     A project in KubeSphere is a Kubernetes namespace.

-- **Multi-cluster Project** <br>
+- **Multi-cluster project** <br>
-    A project whose workload is deployed into multiple clusters.
+    A project whose workloads are deployed across multiple clusters.
-- **Project memeber** <br>
+- **Project member** <br>
-    The users that are invited into the project who have certain priviledge to access the project.
+    The users that are invited to a project who have certain permissions to work in the project.
 - **Workbench** <br>
-    The landing page for a tenant where contains authorized resources to access including workspaces, App Store, etc.
+    The landing page for a tenant containing authorized resources that they can access such as workspaces and App Store.
 - **Volume** <br>
-    A KubeSphere Volume is a Kubernetes Persistent Volume Claim (PVC)
+    A KubeSphere Volume is a Kubernetes PersistentVolumeClaim (PVC).
-- **Public Cluster** <br>
+- **Public cluster** <br>
-    Platform admin can set the cluster visibility, meaning who can access the cluster.
+    Platform administrators can set cluster visibility so that a cluster is available to certain workspaces.
 A public cluster means all platform users can access the cluster, in which they are able to create and schedule resources.
 - **KubeKey** <br>
     A brand-new installation tool developed in Go.
-It can install KubeSphere and Kubernetes separately or install them at one time.
+It is able to install KubeSphere and Kubernetes separately or install them together.
 - **ks-installer** <br>
     The package to deploy KubeSphere on existing Kubernetes clusters.